 - Arbor: Most garden weddings are a backdrop for the couple’s ceremony.
 This is often a simple wooden shaft that can be decorated with casual greenery or luxurious flowers.
 Take advantage of the natural elements in your backyard such as your favorite tree or the garden gate as a natural altar.

-- Illumination: Lighting is one of the easiest ways to elevate the garden for your wedding.
+- Illumination: Lighting is one of the easiest ways to decorate the garden for backyard entertainment events during the wedding.
 Pendant and recessed plant lights can create the effect of height and space in a small backyard.
-Hang paper lanterns from trees or under the tent.
+You can hang paper lanterns from trees and in tents for a unique backyard atmosphere.
 Use battery-operated lamps on tables.

 DIY Backyard Wedding Ideas